lucyybrown/lucyybrown.github.io/_publications/HMM_CR.md

 ## Funding
 * This research was supported by the Swedish Research Council (VR), grant number 2021-00875.
 * The first author was supported by a doctoral scholarship from the Migration and Movement Signature Research Theme, University of Kent.
-* The third author was partially financed by national funds through FCT - Funda ̧c ̃ao para a Ciˆencia e a Tecnologia under the projects UID/00006/2025 and UID/PRR/00006/2025.
+* The third author was partially financed by national funds through FCT – Fundação para a Ciência e a Tecnologia under the projects UID/00006/2025 and UID/PRR/00006/2025.